MikaelWeiss/SpecKit/README.md

 - ✅ **Automatic spec validation** with quality checklists
 - ✅ **Auto-update CLAUDE.md** with tech stack from specs

+## Key Differences from GitHub SpecKit

+### The Core Philosophy

+**GitHub SpecKit**: Strict separation between "what" (requirements) and "how" (implementation)
+- Specs must be technology-agnostic
+- Separate files for spec, plan, research, data model
+- Optimized for teams with non-technical stakeholders reviewing requirements

+**Streamlined Specs**: Pragmatic consolidation for developer-centric teams
+- Requirements + technical approach in one document
+- Consolidated spec.md with everything needed to implement
+- Optimized for solo developers and small technical teams

+### What This Means for You

+**Choose GitHub SpecKit if:**
+- Non-technical stakeholders need to review requirements
+- You need formal API contracts (OpenAPI, GraphQL schemas)
+- Complex features require extensive design exploration
+- Large teams need strict separation of concerns

+**Choose Streamlined Specs if:**
+- You're a solo developer or small technical team (1-3 devs)
+- Developers are the primary reviewers of specs
+- You want faster iteration with less documentation overhead
+- You value consolidated, scannable specs over separation
+- You want to work on multiple features in parallel (worktree support)

+### The Trade-off

+Streamlined Specs sacrifices **thoroughness and stakeholder-friendliness** for **speed and simplicity**.
+You get 60-70% fewer files to maintain, but you lose the ability to share pure requirements docs with non-technical reviewers.
+This is an intentional trade-off optimized for developer productivity.

 ## File Count Comparison

 **SpecKit** per feature: